mstruebing/xtradepricecalculator/README.md

 Also `composer` should be used to comfortable install and use some code quality tools.
-Currently two different code quality tools are used `editorconfig-checker` to make sure all files are respecting the `.editorconfig` and `PHP_CodeSniffer` to make sure the code implements the PSR2 standard.
+Currently two different code quality tools are used `editorconfig-checker` to make sure all files are respecting the `.editorconfig` and `PHP_CodeSniffer` to make sure the code implements the PSR-2 coding standard.
 Because of the small size of this service we currently violate one rule but this should stay exactly at this number.
 To install these dependencies it is enough to do a simple `composer install`.